ConnectedSystems/Streamfall.jl/docs/src/examples/ensembles/weighted_ensembles.md

 This ensemble approach may be improved further by:

 - Using a rolling window to smooth ensemble predictions
-- Defining a custom objective function to emphasize model performance
+- Defining a custom objective function to target specific conditions